arkhitech/redmine_update_reminder/README.md

 * Specify what priorities should be considered as urgent ones
 * Specify what statuses should be considered _in work_ and _feedback_

-Run the bot after that by typing:
+Run the bot by typing:

 ```shell
 bundle exec rake intouch:telegram:bot PID_DIR='/pid/dir'